marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Inconsistent support for *dev* environments.
 Mixing up original intention of staging environments.
 This is getting into the weeds, but I need to mention this.

 My personal WordPress site is pretty simple.
 Yet, half of my plugins are devoted to performance tuning.
 I'll most likely need a couple more optimisation plugins before the end of this year.
-Crazy.
+And, I still need to put it on a CDN if I want to make Google happy.
+All this for a personal website.
+Insane.

 ## What I Like About CloudCannon